“

 12. Edamame and Tofu

 Edamame and tofu are both high in calcium and offer additional nutritional benefits.
-Edamame, or boiled soybeans, contain approximately 155 mg of calcium per cup, along with significant amounts of protein, fibre, and other essential micronutrients.
+Edamame, or boiled soybeans, contain approximately 100 mg of calcium per cup [4], along with significant amounts of protein, fibre, and other essential micronutrients.

-Tofu, especially when prepared with calcium sulfate, can contain up to 800 mg of calcium per half-cup, making it comparable to dairy products in terms of calcium content.
+Tofu, especially when prepared with calcium sulfate (check the label), can contain up to 434 mg of calcium per half-cup [4], making it comparable to dairy products in terms of calcium content.

 Both edamame and tofu are versatile and can be used in a variety of dishes, such as stir-fries, curries, and salads.

-Fortified drinks are a convenient way to increase your calcium intake.
-Fortified almond milk, soy milk, and rice milk are popular options, each providing around 300-450 mg of calcium per 8-oz serving.
+Fortified plant-based milks, such as almond milk, soy milk, and rice milk, are popular options, each providing around 300–450 mg of calcium per 8-ounce serving [4].

-Additionally, some fruit juices, such as orange juice, can be fortified with calcium, offering about 300 mg per 8-oz serving.
+Additionally, some fruit juices, such as orange juice, can be fortified with calcium, offering about 300 mg per 8-ounce serving [4].

-Figs are a surprising yet significant source of calcium.
-While fresh figs contain about 35 mg of calcium per 100 g, dried figs are much more calcium-dense, providing around 162 mg per 100 g.
+Figs are a significant source of calcium.
+While fresh figs contain about 35 mg of calcium per 100 g, dried figs are much more calcium-dense, providing around 162 mg per 100 g [4].
 This makes dried figs an excellent snack or addition to oatmeal, yoghurt, or salads.
 Figs also offer other nutritional benefits, including fibre, potassium, and antioxidants.

 15. Milk